V3R v1.4 — What's New

 Spot glitter and base substrate glitter both gain a holographic mode that adds per-grain rainbow shimmer over the existing glitter colour.
 Each grain shifts independently as the surface tilts, so you get that authentic chaotic sparkle rather than a uniform colour wave across the whole layer.

 Three new sliders — Holographic Intensity, Frequency, and Grain Variation — let you dial it from a barely-there iridescence to a full chromatic riot.
-Works in any glitter colour: pink, magenta, gold, silver, all of them.
+Works in any glitter colour.

 How: Glitter layer (or Substrate Controls → Glitter material) → enable Holographic → tune the three sliders.